YanceyA/Danger_Klipper_Docs/docs/MPC.md

 ![Calibration Parameter Output](/docs/img/MPC_calibration_output.png)

-A **SAVE_CONFIG** command is then required to commit these calibrated model parameters to the printer config or the user can manually update the values.
-The `SAVE_CONFIG` block should then look like:
+A `SAVE_CONFIG` command is then required to commit these calibrated model parameters to the printer config or the user can manually update the values.
+The _SAVE_CONFIG_ block should then look like:

 ```
+#*# <----------- SAVE_CONFIG ----------->
+#*# DO NOT EDIT THIS BLOCK OR BELOW.
+The contents are auto-generated.
 #*# [extruder]
 #*# control = mpc
 #*# block_heat_capacity = 22.3110